GSD-SES-5394/intro-to-git/README.md

 ## What is Github?

 Github is a website that provides a service of hosting git repositories with a very generous free tier of usage.
-What this means is that it is a free place to store your files that are being tracked by git.
+What this means is that it is a free place to store your files with git.

 There are many other alternatives to github, but github is quite popular for hobbyists, open source projects, and academia.